Anthrac1t3/combine/README.md

 # combine
 A multithreading wrapper and general abstracter for snscrape

-Only TwitterScraperThreads works at the moment
+Only TwitterScraper and TwitterScraperThreads works at the moment

 run with "py .\TwitterScraperThreads.py" on Windows or "python3 TwitterScraperThreads.py" on BASH